-It’s exciting to see Atlassian taking a new step in developing Bitbucket by engaging Atlassian vendors into the creation of add-ons for this web-based source code management and collaboration solution.
-Our team is thrilled to be among the pioneers who will be contributing to enriching the functionality of this platform for the benefit of Bitbucket community and are happy to introduce Awesome Graphs for Bitbucket.
+It’s exciting to see Atlassian taking a new step in developing Bitbucket by engaging Atlassian vendors in the creation of apps for this web-based source code management and collaboration solution.
+Our team is thrilled to be among the pioneers who will be contributing to enriching the functionality of this platform for the benefit of the Bitbucket community.
+We are happy to introduce Awesome Graphs for Bitbucket Cloud.

-Our goal is to make the functionality of Awesome Graphs for Stash available in Bitbucket.
-We’ve started out with just a couple of graphs, but there’s much more to come.
-For now you can check out:
+Our goal is to make the functionality of Awesome Graphs available in Bitbucket Cloud.
+We’ve started with just a couple of graphs, but there’s much more to come.

 In the upper part, the interactive Commits bar chart displays all commits made over the last year grouped by week.
 Each bar represents one week.
-Click a bar to see a total number of commits made that week.
+Click a bar to see the total number of commits made that week.
 You can use arrow keys on your keyboard to navigate from one bar to another.
-When you click a bar or switch from one bar to another you see changes in the scatter chart below.
+When you click a bar or switch from one bar to another, you see changes on the scatter chart below.

-When installation is completed, you can start using the add-on.
-To view commits and punchcard graphs of the current repository, navigate to the Graphs section on the left-hand sidebar.
+When the installation is completed, you can start using the app.
+To view the graphs of the current repository, navigate to the Graphs section on the left-hand sidebar.

-If you run across any issues, would like to share your ideas or let us know which graphs you’d like to be implemented next, please, contact us.
+If you like to share your ideas or let us know which graphs you’d like us to implement next, please, contact us.

 You can also read how other teams benefit from using Bitbucket in a bundle with Awesome Graphs: